vismodo/Python-Password-Generator/README.md

 # Python Password Generator
-If you already know a little tkinter but don't know what to do, Here are a few tutorials which include tkinter.
+If you already know a little tkinter but don't know what to do with it, Here is a tutorial!

 ## Check the Page [Wiki](https://github.com/VismayaAtreya/Make-a-Password-Generator/wiki) for the tutorial